 One way to raise your game is to opt for a self-cleaning cat litter box, which do not require frequent sifting and scooping.
 But even they require you to replace the litter periodically.
 Wouldn’t it be nice if your cat could use the toilet (Remember Mr. Jinx from Meet the Parents)?
 Well, it is possible, with the right type of cat toilet training kits and training aids.

-In this article, we will look at the four best cat toilet training kits available in the market.
-We will also list some training aids that you can use with these cat toilet seats to increase the chances of success.
+In this article, we will look at the five best cat toilet training kits available in the market.
+We will discuss the factors to evaluate before opting for toilet-training your cats and also list some training aids that you can use with these cat toilet seats to increase the chances of success.

 Read on to find out which are the best cat toilet training kits and systems available in the market.